JenningsMK/painting-recipes/src/content/40K/voidraven-bomber.md

 ---
 title: 'Voidraven Bomber'
-description: 'Painting a dark eldar boomer'
+description: 'Painting a Games workshop, dark eldar void bomber in the paint schemes of cult of strife'
 ---

 - <a href="#Paints">Paints</a>

-# Void bomber
+# Voidraven Bomber

 Key:
 SP - Surface primer